-angle measures for certain pairs of contact points by touching the 'Ignore Distance' or 'Ignore Angle' buttons below the visualization (Figure 6e).
-This can be useful to identify chording; for example, if both distance and angles are ignored, the mere placement of particular handparts on the surface (e.g., thumb and forefinger vs. thumb and little finger) will trigger the posture event.
+To begin training a new posture, the developer simply puts her gloved hand onto the tool's center area (Figure 5d) and performs the desired posture.
+For example, for the posture shown in Figure 6a, the person placed three fingers on the surface: the thumb, index, and middle finger.
+The posture is visualized underneath (Fig. 6b) as the recognized touch points and the angle and distance between them.
+For example, the labels of Figure 6b states that the angle between thumb and index finger is 99 degrees, and that they are 134mm apart.
+Figure 6c/d illustrates how tolerance to these measures can be added by touching the handles and modifying the tolerance range for the given distance and angle values.
+The larger the tolerance value, the more relaxed the recognizer is when matching input to this template.
+If desired, the developer can ignore distance and/or angle measures for certain pairs of contact points by touching the 'Ignore Distance' or 'Ignore Angle' buttons below the visualization (Fig 6e).
+This can be useful to identify chording: for example, if both distance and angles are ignored, the mere placement of particular handparts on the surface (e.g., thumb and forefinger vs. thumb and pinkie) will trigger the posture event.
 Configured postures are saved as an XML file in the posture repository accessible by other parts of the toolkit.
 The posture training can then be repeated for any additional postures.